 Do you I need to water trees, shrubs and grass in the winter?
 Aren’t plants dormant?

+Yes and yes.
 Winters in Northern Colorado are often dry, warm and we experience drought.
-Plants, young trees, shrubs, and lawns can become damaged without sufficient moisture.
-The driest months tend to be October through March every year since we do not have adequate snowfall during these months and irrigation systems are not operating.
-It should not be a surprise when lawns are drought stressed after not receiving consistent moisture for over 6 months!
+Plants, young trees, shrubs, and even lawns can become damaged without sufficient moisture.
+It should not be a surprise when lawns are drought stressed or even dead in areas after not receiving consistent moisture for over 6 months! 😳

-Plants and trees won’t die immediately without water but it can weaken them.
-The CSU Extension notes, trees, shrubs and turf might initially return in the spring, but often are more susceptible to diseases and lawn damaging insects and can die off in the hot summer months.
+Plants and trees won’t always die immediately without water but it can seriously weaken them.
+The CSU Extension notes, trees, shrubs and turf might initially return in the spring, but often are more susceptible to diseases and lawn damaging insects and die off in the hot summer months.
+Potential customers call and say, my lawn came back in the spring just fine and now it is really struggling.
 We have observed large scale mite damage in the past few years due to lack of moisture and warmer winters which is a perfect breeding ground for these very small insects.